 \paragraph{Architecture for \gls*{IPLD}.} We adopt the Diffusion Transformer architecture \texttt{DiT-S}, the smallest configuration from \citet{peebles2023scalablediffusionmodelstransformers}, as the backbone for our latent diffusion model.
 We use a patch size of $1\times 1$, as our latent space of dimension $4\times 8\times 8$ is relatively small.
 For the Gaussian decoder $p_\phi( x|z_0)$, we use a simplified version of \gls*{VAE}'s decoder without attention from \citet{rombachhighresolutionimagesynthesis2022}.

 We comment that in line with recent discussions on latent diffusions \citep{dieleman2025latents}, the spatial structure of the latent space is crucial for the successful training of a latent diffusion model.
 Therefore, we choose to use a decoder that can induce explicit spatial structures in the latents $z$ instead of the ones used in the \gls*{EBM} literature \citep{yu2023learning}, which compress the images to a flattened vector.
-However, we note our decoders have similar or smaller number of parameters than the implementation of \citet{yu2023learning} (around 18 million parameters).
+However, we note our decoders have similar or fewer parameters than the implementation of \citet{yu2023learning} (both around 18 million parameters).

 \paragraph{Architecture for \gls*{DiffusionVAE}.} We use the exact same diffusion backbone and decoder for our re-implementation of \gls*{VAE} with diffusion prior \citep{wehenkeldiffusionpriorsvariational2021}.
 For the encoder $q_\phi(z_0| x)$ of the \gls*{VAE}, we parametrize it with a Gaussian $\mathcal{N}(z_0;\mu_\phi( x), \Sigma_\phi)$, where $\Sigma_\phi$ is a diagonal matrix.
-The encoder's architecture also follows from \citet{rombachhighresolutionimagesynthesis2022}, which an inverted version of the decoder. \paragraph{Training and Evaluation.} As in the synthetic experiments, we use the AdamW optimizer \citep{loshchilov2019decoupledweightdecayregularization} for with a learning rate of $2\times10^{-4}$ for decoders (and encoder for \gls*{DiffusionVAE}) and $1\times 10^{-4}$ for diffusion backbones; an exponential learning rate schedule with rate $\gamma = 0.999$ was used for the decoder.
-For \gls*{IPLD}, we use adaptive Langevin dynamics \citep{kim2020stochasticgradientlangevindynamics} with step size $5\times 10^{-2}$ and exponential learning rate decay with $\gamma=0.995$ across all configurations.
+The encoder's architecture also follows from \citet{rombachhighresolutionimagesynthesis2022}, which is an inverted version of the decoder. \paragraph{Training and Evaluation.} As in the synthetic experiments, we use the AdamW optimizer \citep{loshchilov2019decoupledweightdecayregularization} for with a learning rate of $2\times10^{-4}$ for decoders (and encoder for \gls*{DiffusionVAE}) and $1\times 10^{-4}$ for diffusion backbones; an exponential learning rate schedule with rate $\gamma = 0.999$ was used for the decoder.
+For \gls*{IPLD}, we use adaptive Langevin dynamics \citep{kim2020stochasticgradientlangevindynamics} with step size $5\times 10^{-2}$ and exponential learning rate decay with $\gamma=0.995$ across all configurations following~\citet{kuntz23a}.
 Similar to \citet{song2020improved}, we maintain an Exponential Moving Average (EMA) of the weights of the diffusion model for evaluation; the hyperparameters for EMA are reported in \Cref{tab:app_arch}.
 To evaluate the generative performance, we calculate the \gls*{FID} \citep{heusel2017gan} between the true data and 50,000 generated samples using the DDIM sampler \citep{song2022denoisingdiffusionimplicitmodels} with 100 network function evaluations (NFEs).